ChirayuR/Blog/about.md

 A Mechanical engineer, who likes to solve problems.

-I'm an Undergrad at MNIT Jaipur, pursuing Mech engg. with side courses to dive into robotics.
+I'm an Mech. engineer from MNIT Jaipur, with a special interest in robotics.
 Taken part in several hackathons, challenges & events to keep grooving - "Always need a project to keep me going".

 It was fascinating watching things move, like cars, or a packing machine in Mega-factories on Nat-Geo[^fn-mega].
 Well that along with the idea to help people around me, I believe that we could use robotics as a tool to solve problems.
 Small or big is a question for later.